EricPascolo/CHECK/README.md

         result.udm = "GFLOPS"
         result.status = "OK"

- 4) In *run* method it recomends to use Popen package from subprocess to launch executable, subprocess is directly imported by father class.
-To collect with python stdout and analyze before, it is recomanded use a code like that:
+ 4) In *run* method it recomends to use Popen package from subprocess module to launch executable, subprocess is directly imported by father class.
+To collect stdout, it is recomanded use a code like that:

         process = subprocess.Popen( [self.exe,"./input.txt"], shell=False,cwd=self.test_dir["in_dir"],stdout=subprocess.PIPE,env=os.environ)
         self.std_out, self.std_err = process.communicate()

- 5) Use the directory structure provide by CHECK.
+ 5) Use the directory structure provides by CHECK.
 If you put executable in **bin** absolute path is automatically generetad given name of exe in *self.exe* variable.
 Use:

     - **bin** to store executable
     - **in** to store input file
     - **out** to store output
     - **tmp** to place temporaney file

- 6) Check what CHECK's template  methods is offered, don't rewrite the useless code or if you think that the code is usefull for all integrated it in template.
+ 6) Check what CHECK's template  methods is offered to you, don't rewrite the useless code or if you think your code is usefull for all integrated it in template.

 ***